 Technically, it would fall to the IRS, not the DOL, to change a worker center’s designation from 3 to 5.
 The DOL’s opinion about what constitutes union activity may differ from the IRS’s opinion about what constitutes public good versus member interest.
 But if that did happen — if worker centers were reclassified as 5s — this would likely impact contributions from organizations like foundations.

 How much does foundation funding matter to worker centers?
-A 2018 study by Cornell University’s School of Industrial and Labor Relations found that “foundation grants were the most prevalent stream of funding for worker centers” — even concluding that “worker centers would not be able to exist, let alone flourish, were it not for grants from charitable foundations”.
+A 2018 study (“Sizing up Worker Center Income” by Leslie Gates et al) found that “foundation grants were the most prevalent stream of funding for worker centers” — even concluding that “worker centers would not be able to exist, let alone flourish, were it not for grants from charitable foundations”.
 One research finding cited by the study indicates that “61% of worker center funding came from charitable foundations.”
 If foundations were suddenly unable to contribute to worker centers, the funding loss would be dramatic.

 Could worker centers replace foundation funding by cultivating another revenue stream?
 Right now, worker centers receive individual donations, although it’s hard to say what percentage of their revenue comes from this.
 If they were reclassified by the DOL and IRS as labor organizations, this funding source could be in jeopardy, as contributions would no longer be tax-deductible.
 Another revenue source is labor unions, but the research above found that “funding from labor unions serves as a minuscule portion of worker center revenue overall” — only around 1.1%.
 This is consistent with news of labor unions moving away from funding worker centers and initiatives like the Fight for 15.
 What about member dues?
 Currently, worker centers “get almost no funding from membership dues” — their total revenue from dues in 2012 was 1.8%.
 Moreover, “the vast majority (68%) of worker centers did not receive any funds from dues.”
 This is often attributed to the fact that the population they serve is lower-income and economically insecure, but could also reflect the fact that it is much easier to get revenue from foundations and grants than it is to generate and maintain an entire infrastructure of membership and dues payment.